PleaseStateTheNatureOfYourInquiry/VenusResearchWorkBook/docs/workbook.rst

     I take the maximum of these two ways of determining the uncertainty, which in some cases it is the first one, in other cases the second one.

-With this script I can also create a series of plots of the RFR values for each orbit as a function of the phase angle and of the time difference between the VeRa sounding and the VMC image.
-This is an important check on the consistency of the RFR values in one orbit, taking into account the uncertainties.
-I export all the plots in the :file:`Step03/plots` subfolder, they are named :file:`RadianceFactorRatio_vs_PhaseAngle_0X.png` and :file:`RadianceFactorRatio_vs_VeRaVMCTimeDifference_0X.png`, where :file:`X` goes from :file:`1` to :file:`5`.
-Below are two examples, the red line is the average and the red area the uncertainty in the average, the green is the median and the green area the uncertainty in the median, derived as explained above.
+With this script I can create plots of the RFR values for each orbit as a function of the phase angle and the time difference between the VeRa sounding and the VMC image.
+This is an important check on the consistency of the RFR values in one orbit, always taking into account the uncertainties.
+All the plots are in the :file:`Step03/plots` subfolder, and are named :file:`RadianceFactorRatio_vs_PhaseAngle_0X.png` and :file:`RadianceFactorRatio_vs_VeRaVMCTimeDifference_0X.png`, where :file:`X` goes from :file:`1` to :file:`5`.
+Below are two examples (:file:`X = 5`), the red line is the average and the red area it's uncertainty, the green is the median and the green area the uncertainty, derived as explained above.
+These are the values listed in the :file:`RadianceFactorRatiosPerOrbit.dat` file.

 .. figure:: ../Temperature-UVBrightness-Project/VMC/Step03/plots/RadianceFactorRatio_vs_PhaseAngle_05.png